 - DEEP ENOUGH -- Newly upgraded with larger and deeper planter pocket, suitable for planting flowers,...

 - EASY TO INSTALL AND MOVE -- The hanging pot is easy to install using zip ties or hooks.
 Hang in...

 Purchase a brand new hanging garden or simply refurbish a shoe organizer.
 This will guarantee comfort.

-- 💕PACKAGE INCLUDE: 3 PCS hooks and 3 PCS different sizes plant hanger, approximate...
+- 💕WHAT YOU GET -- 3 PCS hooks and 3 PCS different sizes plant hanger, approximate...

 Reachable and easily accessible, floating plants will optimize your space and your flexibility.

 - Attractive Hanging Design - Practical sturdy plant stand equipped with a elegant hanging rod will be...

 - Premium Quality Construction - This plant shelf is made of phyllostachys pubescens.
 High hardness,...